junyoung1992/junyoung1992/README.md

 -->

 ```
-I work as System Engineer for CJ OliveNetworks.
+I work as Backend Engineer for Kakaopay Securities.
 I studied a master's degree in Compute Engineering at Sejong University.
 ```